ckeditor/ckeditor4/tests/plugins/editorplaceholder/manual/easyimage.md

 	### Unexpected

-	There is error in the console: `Uncaught TypeError: Cannot read property 'data-cke-placeholdertext' of undefined`.
+	There is error in the console: `Uncaught TypeError: Cannot read property 'data-cke-editorplaceholder' of undefined`.
 2. Look at the image

 	### Expected